kgateway-dev/kgateway/docs/content/observability/metrics.md

 $ kill $portForwardPid
 ```

+You can do the same thing for any of our pods, including closed-source ones (in the case of enterprise Gloo).

 ### Helm Chart Options

 The first way is via the helm chart.
 All deployment objects in the helm templates accept an argument `stats` which